 When Things Aren’t Picture Perfect

 Some folks don’t.
 Old haunts, history, or less-than-stellar encounters with family can make this time of year a difficult one.
-And meanwhile, the whole world goes on and on about how much fun the holidays are, but your stomach is a pit, knowing that you’re going to spend a lot of time and energy trying to avoid conflict.
+And meanwhile, the whole world goes on and on about how much fun the holidays are, but your stomach is a pit, knowing that you’re going to spend a lot of energy trying to avoid conflict.
 Instead of feeling relaxed, your guard is already up.

 I’ve been in both these camps.
 Before I had kids, the holidays were (mostly) fantastic.
 But add in kids, divorce, coming out, ________ (fill in your issue here) and life changes a bit.
 What was without stress before may not be the same anymore.
 Try bringing your girlfriend to a Thanksgiving dinner where your family has also invited your ex-husband.
 “Awkward” doesn’t even begin to cover it.
 Instant Stressathon.

 Then there’s the idea that everyone should dress formally or in the “selected” color.
 Yeah, not doing that anymore.
 I stood there one Christmas Eve, snapping a photo of my two boys in their Christmas ties, and then looked at the big red eyes on my younger son, who had been crying because he didn’t want to wear the starchy shirt, the dress pants, or the tie, and I thought, “This is stupid.
 I’d rather that he be happy than fit some expectation of my family.”
 And so life changed.
 For the better, too, I think.

 Now, don’t get me wrong: I love my family and I love the holidays, but I love them even more since I learned to adjust.